June 27 — July 19, 2025

 Two idiots.
 One dream.
 Unlimited chaos potential.

 The Ironman triathlete.
 The curly-haired cardio machine.
-This absolute unit ran a half Ironman and still had energy to plan an 18-day Peru trip.
+This absolute unit ran a half Ironman and still had energy to plan a 23-day, 3-country Peru trip.
 Will probably try to race a llama.
 Will definitely lose.

 The man with the six pack that could grate cheese.
 Spends more time shirtless than dressed.
 Will definitely take his shirt off at Machu Picchu.
 Will definitely get told off by a guide.
 Zero regrets.